quarkslab/wirego/README.md

 ```

 It's probably time for you to take a look at the minimal Python example found in [./wirego_remote/python/examples/minimal/](./wirego_remote/python/examples/minimal/README.md)

+### Overview in Rust

+A plugin in Rust is very similar to the Go or Python ones.
+Juste take a look at the minimal example in [./wirego_remote/rust/wirego/examples/minimal/](./wirego_remote/rust/wirego/examples/minimal/) and read the [documentation](./wirego_remote/rust/wirego/README.md).

 ### Running Wirego